FlowFuse/website/src/blog/2024/11/mqtt-common-pitfalls-industrial-data-operations.md

 Industrial data often comes from a variety of devices, machines, and software services.
 For it to be truly useful, it must be standardized and formatted in a way that makes it easily processable by the receiving systems.

-A significant challenge with MQTT is its **lack of enforced standardization** in data formats.
-While this flexibility can be advantageous in some contexts, it often means that additional work is required to transform data into a usable format, which can create inefficiencies.
-Without a standardized approach, data may become inconsistent or poorly structured, which complicates analysis and makes it harder to extract actionable insights.
+A significant challenge with MQTT is its lack of enforced standardization in data formats.
+While this flexibility can be advantageous in some contexts, it often means that additional work is required to transform data into a usable format, leading to inefficiencies.
+Without a standardized approach, data may become inconsistent or poorly structured, complicating analysis and making it harder to extract actionable insights.
+Furthermore, the absence of message schema enforcement means that the consumer of the data does not know what to expect.
+This uncertainty can lead to compatibility issues and increases the effort required to interpret and validate the incoming messages, especially in systems where diverse applications rely on a uniform data structure.

 To address this, frameworks like **Sparkplug B** provide a standardized way of managing MQTT payloads, ensuring data consistency and quality across devices and systems.
 Leveraging such frameworks ensures that data is delivered in a structured, reliable format, which ultimately supports more informed decision-making and streamlined operations.